 Debian-goodies – A Set Of Useful Utilities For Debian And Ubuntu Users

-Are you using a Debian-based system?
-Great!
-I am here today with a good news for you.
-Say hello to “Debian-goodies”, a collection of useful utilities for Debian-based systems, like Ubuntu, Linux Mint.
-These set of utilities provides some additional useful commands which are not available by default in the Debian-based systems.
+Debian-goodies is a collection of useful utilities for Debian and its variants such as Ubuntu.
+These utilities provides some additional useful commands which are not available by default.
 Using these tools, the users can find which programs are consuming more disk space, which services need to be restarted after updating the system, search for a file matching a pattern in a package, list the installed packages based on the search string and a lot more.
-In this brief guide, we will be discussing some useful Debian goodies.
+Without further ado, let us go ahead and learn about these goodies.

 Debian-goodies – Useful Utilities For Debian And Ubuntu Users